Wandering is a continuing meditation on urbanity.

 I walk the city.
 It’s my preferred way to get around.
 I find other transportation too quick and it doesn’t allow me to observe the way I want to.
 Sometimes I may see something while riding the bus, bike or driving the car–but I rarely stop to take a photograph.
 More often than not I’ll see something on those trips and make my way back to the spot at a later date so I can wander around on foot.

 Wandering is also about discovery.
-For over fifteen years I’ve walked and re-walked these streets, but even after all that time I can still find things that interest me.
+For twenty years I’ve walked and re-walked these streets, but even after all that time I can still find things that interest me.
 This is because the city is always changing.
 There are definite constants, but most of the city is in perpetual flux.
 I can look back over the years and I can see places I’ve photographed and most of those no longer exist the way I originally saw them.